mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 ![AWS CloudFront CDN](/assets/img/2024-02-08-img-09.png)

 ## Bonus Discovery along the way
 Lighthouse also indicated that served content is uncompressed resulting in high volumes of data transfer.
-Enabling GZip compression can reduced the data transfer volume up by 75%.
+Enabling GZip compression can reduce the data transfer volume up by 75%.
 Enabling GZip only required setting the `CacheOptimized` policy under `Behaviors` of the CloudFront distribution.

 ## Results
 I recorded the TTFB numbers from 4PM to 9AM (the next day) for 3 consecutive weekdays to test the hypothesis.
 Here are the results: